PoCInnovation/Pool2022/Software/day05/React/README.md

   ├──README.md          # Don't hesitate to read it !
 It contains usefull commands └──tsconfig.json      # TypeScript configuration file
 ```
-> It's ok if some errors appear, it will be fix.
+> It's ok if some errors appear, it will be fixed.

 Then follow these steps.
 It will setup your project with [Chakra UI](https://chakra-ui.com), a component librairy to help you to build your React projects, [ESlint](https://eslint.org) and [Prettier](https://prettier.io).
 It will also give you a good architecture.